cargo-generate/cargo-generate/README.md

 [liquid]: https://shopify.github.io/liquid

+You can use those placeholders in the file names of the generated project.
+For example, for a project named `awesome`, the filename `{{project_name}}.rs` will be transformed to `awesome.rs` during generation.
+Only files that are **not** listed in the exclude settings will be templated.

+> NOTE: invalid characters for a filename will be sanitized after template substitution.
+Invalid is e.g. `/` or `\`.

 You can also add a `.genignore` file to your template.
 The files listed in the `.genignore` file will be removed from the local machine when `cargo-generate` is run on the end user's machine.
 The `.genignore` file is always ignored, so there is no need to list it in the `.genignore` file.

+> NOTE:

 Here's a list of [currently available templates](TEMPLATES.md).
 If you have a great template that you'd like to feature here, please [file an issue or a PR]!